Stability in Online Assignment Games: Sub-Optimality and Stability

 \begin{theorem} For any allocation $(\allocation)$, it always holds $\normSI(\allocation)\leq\lambda(\mu)$.
 Moreover, for any matching $\mu$, there exists $\boldsymbol{p}\in\mathbb{R}_+^{S}$ such that, $(\allocation)$ is individually rational and $\normSI(\allocation) = \lambda(\mu)$. \end{theorem}

 \begin{proof} The upper bound for the stability index is a consequence of the results of \citet{jagadeesan2021learning}.
 We focus then on proving the second part of the statement.
-Without loss of generality\footnote{See e.g. \citet{shi2023optimal}.}, assume that $|B|=|S|$ and that $\mu$ is a maximum size matching, i.e, no agent in $B\cup S$ is unmatched.
+As observed by \citet{shi2023optimal}, without loss of generality, we can assume that $|B|=|S|$ and that $\mu$ is a maximum size matching, i.e, no agent in $B\cup S$ is unmatched.
 By Lemma \ref{lemmma:subset_inst_and_stab_subsidy}, minimizing the subset instability over the prices vector can be written as